gbistila/bidcalculater/README.md

 # 🧱 Alpine Concrete Bid Calculator

 This lightweight web app calculates cost and client pricing for soil removal, road base, and concrete installation using square footage and thickness.
-Designed for Alpine Landscaping Utah field reps.

 ## 🔧 Features